uboat.net

 Cargo

-She was laid down in 1913 for Chile as the dreadnought battleship Almirante Cochrane but work was suspended in 1914.
-The Admiralty purchased the ship on the slips and finished it as an aircraft carrier.
+History Laid down in 1913 for Chile as the dreadnought battleship Almirante Cochrane but work was suspended in 1914.
+The Admiralty purchased the ship on the slips in 1918 and finished it in February 1924 as the aircraft carrier HMS Eagle (94).

-At 05.05 hours on 14 Jun, 1942, the Italian submarine Giada (Cavallina) attacked in 37°55N/06°12E the Harpoon convoy for Malta.
-She fired torpedoes at HMS Eagle (94) and heard three detonations after 2 minutes 7 seconds.
-In fact, the carrier was not hit but it is possible that the fleet oiler Brown Ranger (3417 tons) was damaged.
+At 05.05 hours on 14 Jun 1942, the Italian submarine Giada (Cavallina) attacked the Harpoon convoy for Malta in 37°55N/06°12E.
+She fired torpedoes at HMS Eagle (94) (Capt E.G.N.
+Rushbrooke, DSC, RN) and heard three detonations after 2 minutes 7 seconds.
+In fact, the carrier was not hit but it is possible that the fleet oiler Brown Ranger (3417 grt) was damaged.

 If you can help us with any additional information on this vessel then please contact us.